-2.8.5 IFU focusing issues
+2.8.5 [SOLVED] IFU focusing issues

-It has been found during the March 2012 focus improvement intervention that the focusing range of the VIMOS camera did not allow for proper focusing of the IFU units for all temperature in the normal range for Paranal (5-20 degrees).
+It has been found during the March 2012 focus improvement intervention that the focusing range of the VI-MOS camera did not allow for proper focusing of the IFU units for all temperatures in the normal range for Paranal (5-20 °C).
 The defocusing is particularly bad when temperatures go above 10 degrees.
-An intervention to improve this is being planned for Q4 2012.
-This defocusing has been there since the start of operations.
+An intervention to improve this was successfully carried out in Q4 2012.
+This defocusing was there since the start of operations.